saattrupdan/saattrupdan.com/src/frontend/posts/2026-01-18-local-ai-coding-assistant-in-nvim.md

 fella, but the setup should work on smaller devices as well, maybe with slightly smaller models.

+This post is part of a series on local AI coding assistants:

+1. Local AI Coding Assistant in Neovim in 2026
+2. <router-link to="/posts/2026-03-08-local-ai-coding-assistant-in-nvim-v2">Local AI Coding Assistant in Neovim in 2026 - v2</router-link>

 ### The two-model strategy

 My first naive attempt was believing that I could just run a single model and have a